DeCodeCafe/GSoC-Proposals/README.md

 - Commit message must be "GSoC Proposal: Organization" (EG: GSoC Proposal - Checkstyle).
 - Please create a Pull Request.
 - You are done, Thank you for the contribution :-)

+You can also add a blog, if you have any regarding your GSOC Proposal or Journey